 1/2 cup soy milk

-Place the sugar, cocoa, margarine and soy milk in a saucepan.
+In a large bowl, combine the oats, Sunbutter and vanilla.
+Place the brown sugar, soy milk and margarine in a saucepan.
 Cook and stir over medium heat until the mixture comes to a boil.
 Boil, without stirring, for 1 minute.
-Remove the saucepan from the heat then stir in the oats and vanilla until thoroughly combined.
+Pour the brown sugar mixture over the oat mixture then stir until thoroughly combined.
 Roll the mixture into balls, flatten them slightly then place them on wax paper until set.

 My daughter, Jazlyn, is anaphylactic to egg, dairy, peanuts, and tree nuts.
 When she was first diagnosed, I found it very difficult to find recipes and foods that didn't taste like "allergy" food.
 Over the last 12 years I have had a lot of fun developing and changing recipes so that they are safe for her.
 I love to share my recipes so that other families can realize how yummy "allergy" foods can taste.
 You don't have to sacrifice taste or your favorite foods, you just have to rethink how to make them.
 I made a promise to Jazzy that I would do my very best to find a way for her to eat any food she wants to try.
 So far I have been able to keep that promise.
 I hope your family enjoys these recipes as much as we do.